-Parents and students are fully involved in target setting, reviewing of progress and decision making.
+Parents/carers and students are fully involved in target setting, reviewing progress and decision making.

-School meetings provide the opportunity to build strong relationships between home and school.
-It is felt that this process helps students take responsibility for their own progress and can contribute to an improved self-confidence and greater self-esteem.
+Telephone conversations between the Learning Support department and parents/carers will be arranged termly, providing the opportunity to build strong relationships between home and school.
+It is felt that this process helps students take responsibility for their own progress and can contribute to improved self-confidence and greater self-esteem.

 Arrangements for providing access for students with SEND to a balanced and broadly based curriculum, including the National Curriculum - Children with special educational needs require the greatest possible access to a broad and balanced education, including the National Curriculum and for this reason most of the LSA's time is spent supporting students in a classroom setting.
+Interventions take place outside of the usual lessons to support inclusion.

 The Integration of students with Special Educational Needs and Disabilities into the school - Students with special educational needs join in the full range of school activities, supported by their peers, teaching and non-teaching staff.
-Students with learning difficulties are able to take an active role in all extra-curricular activities e.g. choir, a variety of sports clubs and teams, outdoor activity weekends and Duke of Edinburgh's Award Scheme.
+Students with learning difficulties are able to take an active role in all extra-curricular activities e.g. choir, and a variety of sports clubs and teams.